maxim/wordmap/README.md

 ## Usage

-Before we can query a wordmap, we must create one first.
+Before we can query a wordmap, we must create one.

 ### Creating